Poofjunior/OpenFrameworksLissajousCurves/README.md

 at the command line.
 After the compilation, you can open the bin directory and run the created file from there.

-Note: I have successfully tested this application on the Raspberry Pi.
-To compile it, I downloaded Open Frameworks for the Rasperry Pi here at:
+Note: With some small adjustments, I have successfully tested this application on the Raspberry Pi.
+To compile it, I downloaded OpenFrameworks for the Rasperry Pi here at:

 https://github.com/openFrameworks-RaspberryPi/openFrameworks/wiki/Raspberry-Pi-Getting-Started

+I then replaced the Makefile with the makefile in the raspberrypi_helloworld example, and, in main.cpp, I replaced:

+#include "ofAppGlutWindow.h"

+with:

+#include "ofAppRaspberryPiWindow.h"
+#include "ofGLES2Renderer.h"

 Note that I used the Raspbian distribution.